tesseract-ocr/tessdoc/TrainingTesseract.md

 Tesseract 3.01 added top-to-bottom languages, and Tesseract 3.02 added Hebrew (right-to-left).

-Tesseract currently handles scripts like Arabic and Hindi with an auxiliary engine called cube (included in Tesseract 3.0+).
+Tesseract currently handles scripts like Arabic and Hindi with an auxiliary engine called cube (included in Tesseract version 3.01 and up).

 Traineddata for additional [languages] (https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#languages) has been provided by Google for the 3.04 release.